 Labster is a healthcare simulation company that develops advanced medical lab courses founded on mathematical algorithms that support open-ended investigations.
 The company’s simulated lab courses combine the open-ended investigations with gamification elements such as an immersive 3D universe, story-telling and a scoring system.

-Labster leverages technology to create scalable science training software with increased learning outcomes and motivation.
-The vision is to truly empower the next generation of educators, medical professionals, and scientists to change the world.
-Focusing on revolutionizing the way science is taught to learners across the world, Labster has come to offer a simulated virtual laboratory.
+Leveraging technology, Labster creates scalable science training software with increased learning outcomes and motivation.
+The company’s vision is to truly empower the next generation of educators, medical professionals, and scientists to change the world.
+Labster has come to offer a simulated virtual laboratory with a focus on revolutionizing the way science is taught to learners across the world.

-Labster virtual lab simulations cover a wide range of science topics, with over 140 simulation courses to meet the specific needs of educators across healthcare simulation.
-This virtual laboratory provides a supportive, fully interactive curriculum-based e-tool where students can work with real-life challenges in an online environment that simulates reality.
+Covering a wide range of science topics, Labster virtual lab simulations offer over 140 simulation courses to meet the specific needs of educators across healthcare simulation.
+This virtual laboratory network provides a supportive, fully interactive curriculum-based e-tool.
+WIth this solution, learners can experience life-like challenges in an online environment that simulates reality while prioritizing patient safety.

 A scoring system stimulates learners’ natural curiosity while highlighting the connection between science and real-world issues.
 Each simulation has a different number of quiz questions, usually between 15 and 40.
 Therefore, the maximum scores can range from 150 to 400 depending on the simulation.